AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-functions.md

 ![Effect](/help/assets/icons/Effect.svg) **[!UICONTROL COLUMN SUM(metric)]**

-Adds all of the numeric values for a metric within a column (across the elements of a dimension).
+Adds all numeric values for a metric within a column (across the elements of a dimension).

 | Argument | Description |
 |---|---|